The Importance of Athletic Hosiery for Training and Fitness

-To be able to fully understand the importance of the compression sock, you need to know the basics about how your blood is flowing all over your body.
+To be able to fully understand the importance of the best medical compression sock and sleeves therapy, you need to know the basics about how your blood is flowing all over your body.

 Your heart is responsible for pumping blood rich with oxygen to you limbs and muscles via your arteries.
 Once the nutrients and oxygen in your blood have been used up by your cells, you blood is sent back to your heart through your veins.